 What about aluminum pie plates and trays?

 If your local recycling program accepts aluminum foil, it will most often accept other aluminum food storage products.
-You’ll want to make sure these items are thoroughly cleaned before sending them to a recycling program.
+As with the foil, you must make sure these items are thoroughly cleaned before sending them to a recycling program.

 How is aluminum foil recycled?

-First, aluminum of all types must be separated from steel using an eddy current in a materials recovery facility.
-The aluminum is crushed and baled, then sent to a metal recycler.
-At this point, the aluminum is cleaned and melted into sheets of aluminum, where it can be manufactured into aluminum cans or foil products.
+Aluminum of all types are separated from steel using air currents in a materials recovery facility.
+The aluminum is crushed and baled, then sent to a metal recycler, where it is cleaned again and melted into sheets of aluminum that are ready for manufacturing aluminum cans or foil products.

 Are there any states that require aluminum foil recycling?

-No. While 10 states (and Guam) have container deposit laws, these only cover aluminum beverage cans, so aluminum foil is excluded.
+No. While 10 states (and Guam) have container deposit laws, these only cover aluminum beverage cans.
+Aluminum foil is excluded.

 - 3 Great Tips for Sustainable Food Storage: Consider some alternative food storage products to aluminum foil to increase your kitchen sustainability